RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Experiments

 \section{Experiments}

-In this section, we conduct an extensive evaluation to investigate the performance improvement of RLx2, and investigate the importance of each component in RLx2.
-We further analyze the differences between the dynamic network topology and a winning ticket.
-Specifically, we conduct extensive experiments on four MuJoCo environments: HalfCheetah-v3 (Hal.), Hopper-v3 (Hop.), Walker2d-v3 (Wal.), and Ant-v3 (Ant.), for our proposed sparse training framework RLx2 with two off-policy algorithms, TD3 and SAC.
-Instantiations of RLx2 on TD3 and SAC are provided in Appendix.
+In this section, we investigate the performance improvement of RLx2 in Section~\ref{subsec:ce}, and the importance of each component in RLx2 in Section~\ref{subsec:ablation}.
+In particular, we pay extra attention to the role topology evolution plays in sparse training in Section~\ref{subsec:te}.
+Our experiments are conducted in four popular MuJoCo environments: HalfCheetah-v3 (Hal.), Hopper-v3 (Hop.), Walker2d-v3 (Wal.), and Ant-v3 (Ant.),\footnote{A more complex environment with larger state space, Humanoid-v3, is also evaluated in Appendix~\ref{app:human}.} for RLx2 with two off-policy algorithms, TD3 and SAC.
+Instantiations of RLx2 on TD3 and SAC are provided in Appendix~\ref{app:alg}.
 Each result is averaged over eight random seeds.
+The code is available at \url{https://github.com/tyq1024/RLx2}.